enricoros/big-AGI/src/modules/aix/AIX.README.md

 AIX provides real-time, type-safe communication between a Typescript application and AI providers.

-Built in tRPC, it manages the lifecycle of AI-generated content from request to rendering, supporting both streaming and non-streaming AI providers.
+Built with tRPC, it manages the lifecycle of AI-generated content from request to rendering, supporting both streaming and non-streaming AI providers.

 ## Features